faucetsdn/poseidon/README.md

 Unless Poseidon and Faucet are running on the same host, Poseidon will connect to Faucet using SSH.
 So you'll need to create an account that can SSH to the machine running Faucet and that has rights to modify the configuration file `faucet.yaml` (currently Poseidon expects it to be in the default `/etc/faucet/faucet.yaml` location and `dps` must all be defined in `faucet.yaml` for Poseidon to update the network posture correctly).

-Faucet needs to be started with the following environment variables set:
+If you have Faucet running already, make use Faucet is started with the following environment variables, which allow Poseidon to change its config, and receive Faucet events:

 ```
 export FAUCET_EVENT_SOCK=1
 export FAUCET_CONFIG_STAT_RELOAD=1
 ```

-If using the [RabbitMQ adapter for Faucet](https://github.com/faucetsdn/faucet/tree/master/adapters/vendors/rabbitmq) (recommended) make sure to also export `FA_RABBIT_HOST` to the IP address of the host where Poseidon is running.

 Faucet is now configured and ready for use with Poseidon.